What are the risk factors for chronic lymphocytic leukemia?

 A risk factor is something that affects a person's chance of getting a disease like cancer.
 For example, exposing skin to strong sunlight is a risk factor for skin cancer.
 Smoking is a risk factor for a number of cancers.

 But risk factors don't tell us everything.
 Having a risk factor, or even several risk factors, doesn’t mean that you will get the disease.
-And many people who get the disease m not have had any known risk factors.
+And many people who get the disease may not have had any known risk factors.
 Even if a person has a risk factor and develops cancer, it is often very hard to know how much that risk factor may have contributed to the cancer.

 There are very few known risk factors for chronic lymphocytic leukemia (CLL).
 These include: